The Last Draft

 Do I have to be a member of Screen Nova Scotia to apply to the program?

 Yes, all entrants must be a member in good standing at the time of their submission.
-Participation in professional development opportunities and training programs are one of the many membership benefits of Screen Nova Scotia.
+Participation in professional development opportunities and training programs are one of the many membership benefits of joining Screen Nova Scotia.
 Learn more about membership HERE.

 How will my application be evaluated?